Ternary-Crew/PassCollector/README.md

 ## What is completed so far?
 * Started creating GUI for the application
+* Logging in to the application (with a master password)

 ### What is pending?
-* Logging in to the application (with a master password)
 * Being able to store passwords within the application
+* Data encryption
+* Database

 ### Assigned Duties
 Christian
 * Create GUI
+* Application login

 Kevin
+* Basic functions of the application
+* Storing passwords/entries into the application

 Karl
+* Data encryption
+* Database